ikoghoemmanuell/SQL-Projects/SQL Project.md

 .

-## Question 3: How many orders were made each year?
+## 3. How many orders were made each year?

 ```sql
 SELECT strftime('%Y', OrderDate) AS 'Year', COUNT(Id) AS Orders